danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 I recommend that you create an empty app project then work through this tutorial by coding.
-The source code is up on [GitHub]({{page.github}}), where the `master` branch contains the demo app and `gh-pages` contains the code for the static api.
+The source code is up on [GitHub]({{page.github}}), where the `master` branch contains source code for the demo app and `gh-pages` contains source code for the static api.

-If you want to run the demo app in the repo, you must run `pod install` from the demo folder, then open the `.xcworkspace` file instead of `.xcodeproj`.

 ## Disclaimer